sonu628/IRCTC-seats/README.md

 # IRCTC-seats

-An Android App which rest uses an Rest API to fetch information of trains between source and destination station and tickets available between them
+An Android App which uses a Rest API to fetch information of trains in between source and destination, also showing the tickets available between them.